metinsenturk/bootcamp-2020/README.md

 In order to access the database, we need either [SQL Server Management Studio (SSMS)](https://docs.microsoft.com/en-us/sql/ssms/download-sql-server-management-studio-ssms?view=sql-server-ver15) or [Azure Data Studio](https://docs.microsoft.com/en-us/sql/azure-data-studio/download-azure-data-studio?view=sql-server-ver15).

 You can go ahead and download these if you didn't download it already.
+Both mac users and windows users will be able to access the resources we have for this Bootcamp!

 You can access to the database using SSMS in the following way.